 Now that I have covered specialised spending, and how to maximise your miles earn rate, I will move on to general spending.
 So what exactly is general spending?
 I classify general spending as all other forms of expenditure that cannot be categorised according to the types of spending mentioned in my previous post.
 With all general spending cards, all you need to know are the miles earn rates for local and overseas spend, which I will cover in detail below.
 These are the cards that I personally use to earn the most miles from my general spending.

-To me, this is the best no-brainer card to get if you wish to charge all expenses to a single card.
-The 1.4 mpd and 2.4 mpd for local and overseas spend respectively is far superior than the other cards listed below.
+This used to be the best no-brainer card to get if you wish to charge all expenses to a single card, until the BOC Elite Miles World Mastercard came along.
+The 1.4 mpd and 2.4 mpd for local and overseas spend respectively is still far superior than the other cards listed below.
 But then again, as mentioned in my previous post, you should always learn to determine whether a specialised spend is possible before committing to a general spend strategy.

-Standard Chartered Bank Visa Infinite [up to 1.4 mpd (local) and 3 mpd (overseas)]
+Standard Chartered Bank Visa Infinite [1.4 mpd (local) and 3 mpd (overseas)]

 Take note that a minimum spend of S$2000.00 per statement cycle is required for the 1.4 mpd (local) and 3 mpd (overseas) earn rates, otherwise you will only earn 1 mpd!
 So why do I value this card?
 If you travel a lot, and if you are able to concentrate all your overseas spending (online or offline) within your statement cycle, you will be earning 3 mpd for all your purchases made in foreign currency!
 So bear this in mind, and time your spending to get the most out of this card.

 A very decent earn rate for local general spend.
-However, this card comes with other interesting perks, which I will elaborate further in another post.
+However, this card comes with other interesting perks.

 This is a very popular card among travellers who wish to kick start their journey in earning miles.
 In my opinion, a 1.2 mpd and 2 mpd earn rate for local and overseas general spend respectively is the bare minimum one should accept.